Home » Oranges and Hermit Crabs: What You Need to Know

 can hermit crabs have oranges?

-Oranges and other citrus fruits are safe for hermit crabs.
+Oranges and other citrus fruits are safe and nutritious for hermit crabs.

-The leaves and bark of the orange tree are toxic to hermit crabs.
+The leaves and bark of the orange tree are highly toxic to hermit crabs.

-Oranges are a welcome addition to your hermit crab’s diet.
-As a tropical fruit, they can be found in many of the same regions that hermit crabs call home.
+As a tropical fruit, oranges can be found in the same regions hermit crabs call home.

-Wild hermit crabs eat fruit that gathers along shorelines that have fallen off trees.
-The world’s largest hermit crab, the coconut crab, earns its name from doing just that.
+Hermit crabs eat fruit along shorelines that have fallen from the trees.
+The world’s biggest hermit crab, the coconut crab, earned its name from doing so.

 are oranges good for hermit crabs?

-There are many different types of oranges, which have subtly different tastes and flavors.
-Most oranges are sweet, fleshy, and juicy and carry a strong scent, which makes them appealing to hermit crabs.
+Most oranges are sweet, fleshy, and juicy and carry a strong scent, which makes them highly appealing.

 Hermit crabs dislike oranges with sharper, tangy variations, such as Seville oranges and blood oranges.
-Hermit crabs prefer sweet-flavored oranges, such as Valencia oranges and navel oranges.
+They prefer sweet-flavored oranges, such as Valencia oranges and navel oranges.

-Other popular choices are tangerines, mandarins, and clementines.
-These aren’t technically oranges but are often considered part of the same family as they look and taste similar.
+Other favorites include tangerines, mandarins, and clementines.
+These aren’t technically oranges but are often considered part of the same family because they look and taste similar.

-Here’s the nutritional value of a typical 140 g sweet orange:
+Here’s the nutritional value of 140 grams of sweet orange:

 Calories66

-As well as an appealing taste sensation, the benefits of oranges for hermit crabs include:
+As well as an appealing taste sensation, the benefits of oranges include:

 • Vitamin C keeps the immune system healthy.